Welcome to Hillcrest Christian Elementary School

 Students can explore their gifts and talents through a diverse and enriching range of activities.
 Student Council, student musical presentations, awards chapels, Spelling Bee, Speech Meet, and Science Fair provide so many alternatives for the children to shine!
 Other special events include Carnival, Spirit Week, International Day, Open House, and educational field trips into our community.

 Each fall, students in grades one through eight participate in the statewide Association of Christian Schools International (ACSI) Spelling Bee.
 The top five spellers from each class bee compete in the annual school bee held each December.
 The school winners from each class go on to the district bee to compete against the top spellers from schools in the district.
-A top speller at this bee may have a chance to go onto a regional and a state bee.
-It is an exciting leaning experience for all the students involved.
+A top speller at this bee may have a chance to go to a regional and a state bee.
+It is an exciting learning experience for all the students involved.

 In the spring, Hillcrest elementary students compete in a school wide speech meet.
 Students may choose to give a patriotic speech, recite poetry or a passage from Scripture, or even deliver an original speech (Gr.
 5 & 6).
 The winner in each speech category within a grade level advances to the Association of Christian Schools International (ACSI) annual speech meet to compete with other top students within the district.
 This is a wonderful opportunity for students to develop and practice the skill of public speaking with their peers.